Institute-of-AT-Professionals/roadmap/README.md

 # Institute of Assistive Technology Professionals (UK)

-## Roadmap for development of the new professional body, with the ultimate aim of creating a protected job title.
+## Roadmap for development of the new professional body <br />with the ultimate aim of creating a protected job title

+### This is draft ideas.
+Please submit any proposed changes.

-- Develop set of standards (use EduAT competancy framework as a basis?)
+- Develop set of standards <i>(use EduAT competancy framework as a basis?)</i>
 - Define tiers of membership;
 - - Member (free)
 - - Certified (subscription / application)